-The party is expected to table an amendment pushing for another public vote on the UK's EU membership when the prime minister presents her revised Brexit deal to MPs on or by March 12.
+The party is expected to table an amendment pushing for another public vote on the UK's EU membership when the Prime Minister Theresa May presents her revised Brexit deal to MPs on or by March 12.
 Labour leader Jeremy Corbyn has said he will also continue to argue for other "available options", including a general election.

 Two backbench Labour MPs have proposed a compromise plan to support Theresa May's deal, on condition that it is then put to a public vote for approval.